notexplosive/notexplosive.github.io/_posts/2023-07-10-hello-world.markdown

 Welcome to my blog!
 If you're reading this and don't know me personally, you're probably a fan of [my games](http://notexplosive.net/).
 Which is great news!
 That's what most of this blog is going to be about!

 Anyway.
 Hi!
 I'm notexplosive (usually written as NotExplosive because people will misread the former as "note-splosive").
 Some people call me "Explosive."
-Obviously I have a "real" name, and it's not a secret, but I'll be going by handle on this site.
-You can call me Explosive, or NotExplosive, or not.
+My real name is Wyatt, but I'll be referring to myself as NotExplosive in most (if not all) future posts.

 I make video games!
 During the day I'm a gameplay engineer at a small Seattle-based studio.
 On nights and weekends I [do my own thing](http://notexplosive.net).
 At one point I dreamt of being a full-time indie like ConcernedApe or Toby Fox.
 But working fulltime in games has disenchanted me from that idea.
 I would much rather work on a team where I can do the "fun parts" of making a game while someone else runs the actual business.
 Or, better yet, do all that as my day job and then make the games I really want to make on the side without having to consider commercial viability.